-Another tour in Rose Hall Great House is the Annee’s Escape Bundle.
+Another tour of Rose Hall Great House is Annee’s Escape Bundle.
 Available daily From 9:00 am to 5:00 pm, take a tour in the house and a tour in the championship golf.
 Shopping at Main Street Jamaica and having lunch is part of the bundle.
 It costs $129 per person and $99 per child from four to 11 years old.

-Rose Hall includes two of the Caribbean’s most widely acclaimed golf courses with 54 holes of championship.
-There is also Cinnamon Hill Great House, the home of Johnny Cash and his wife June Carter-Cash.
+Rose Hall includes two of the Caribbean’s most widely acclaimed golf courses with 54 holes of the championship.
+There is also Cinnamon Hill Great House, the home of Johnny Cash and his wife, June Carter-Cash.
 Visiting this house costs $25 per person and $10 per child from four to 11 years old.
 It is open from Monday to Friday from 10:00 am to 3:00 pm.

 If you are a couple and want to plan a wedding in a wonderful place, Rose Hall offers many wedding venues with outstanding landscapes.
-In Rose Hall, you can also plan your events; from pool parties and mega concerts to corporate dinners.
+In Rose Hall, you can also plan your events, from pool parties and mega concerts to corporate dinners.
 The team will execute the event according to your preference and plan.

 11. Doctor’s Cave Beach

-In Montego Bay’s Hip Strip, one of the best things to do in Jamaica is visiting Doctor’s Cave Beach.
+In Montego Bay’s Hip Strip, one of the best things to do in Jamaica is to visit Doctor’s Cave Beach.
 Appreciate the clear turquoise water of the sea along with the white sandy beach, lined with green palm trees.
 With an entry fee, enjoy swimming and playing in soothing waves.
 There are lots of water sports that you can enjoy, including kayaking, snorkelling, and riding water scooters.

 How the beach got its name has an interesting story.
 Having a beach property, Dr. Alexander James McCatty and his friends, who were working in medical professions, used it.
 They used to pass through a cave to reach the beach.
 A hurricane destroyed the namesake cave in 1932.
 In 1906, Dr. McCatty donated this property to found a bathing club.

 In 1920, a well-known British osteopath whose name is Sir Herbert Barker claimed that the water has curative power that could cure various ailments.
 This boosted the popularity of the beach and attracted more visitors from around the globe to experience it themselves.
-Soon after this, the place was full of several hotels and became one of the amazing tourist attractions in Jamaica.
+Soon after this, the place was full of several hotels and became one of the most amazing tourist attractions in Jamaica.

 12. Tryall Club Golf Course

 If you love playing golf, Tryall Club, with its luxury villas and stunning landscapes, offers a golf course alongside the Caribbean Sea.
-Located close to Montego Bay, Tryall Club Golf Course offers one of the most challenging courses in the area with an 18-hole, par-71 championship green.
+Located close to Montego Bay, Tryall Club Golf Course offers one of the most challenging courses in the area with an 18-hole par-71 championship green.
 Accept the challenge and experience one of the world-class golf courses!